vivek09pathak/CarND_Traffic-Sign-Classifier/writeup_template.md

 As a first step, I decided to convert the images to grayscale because my Images were in 3-channel which I converted the images into grayscale by use of numpy.mean() function for all data sets i.e. train,test and validation and saved them again in same parameters.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after grayscaling and normalization.

 Before
 ![alt text][image2]